OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-01.md

 ## Luke 1:67

-His father Zechariah was filled with the Holy Spirit and prophesied:
+Zechariah, his father, was filled with the Holy Spirit and began to prophesy:

 ## Luke 1:68